h2oai/wave/website/docs/tutorial-beer.md

 2020/10/02 12:13:48 * /beer {"d":[{"k":"wall content","v":"\n94 bottles of beer on the wall, 94 bottles of beer.\n\nTake one down, pass it around, 93 bottles of beer on the wall...\n"}]}
 ```

 We can do better.
 Instead of sending the verse over and over again, we can send the verse once with placeholders for `i` and `i-1`, and then send only `i` and `i-1` during subsequent updates.
-That will keep network traffic down to a minimum and allow the Q server to perform less work while sending your updates to your website's bajillion visitors.
+That will keep network traffic down to a minimum and allow the Wave server to perform less work while sending your updates to your website's bajillion visitors.

 Here's how we approach this.
 First, when we create our markdown card, we set the content to an *expression* (or *formula*).
 An expression is a string that starts with `=` (similar to formulae in spreadsheet software).
 Our expression looks like this: